SlingMaster/WiFiRobot007/README.md

 The following modules are used in the design:
     Modules:
-    - Wemos ESP8266,
+    - Wemos ESP8266;
-    - DFPlayer,
+    - DFPlayer;
-    - 0.66 Inch OLED LED LCD Display Shield (compatible with WEMOS D1 MINI).
+    - 0.66 Inch OLED LED LCD Display Shield (compatible with WEMOS D1 MINI);
-    - TTP223 – touch button,
+    - TTP223 – touch button;
-    - SG-90 – servo motor for head movement.
+    - SG-90 – servo motor for head movement;
     Sensors:
-    - DHT-11 – for temperature and humidity measurement,
+    - DHT-11 – for temperature and humidity measurement;
-    - TEMT6000 – for light measurement,
+    - TEMT6000 – for light measurement;
-    - SR-602 – for motion detection.
+    - SR-602 – for motion detection;

 All applications for "WiFi Lamp Javelin" are compatible with the firmware for this project.